Mary Jo Trepka

 Influence of patient-centered HIV care on retention and viral suppression

 The objective of the study is to identify provider patient centered care factors that are moderating the effect of changes in individual characteristics on retention in care and viral suppression while considering neighborhood social determinants and medical case management site factors and to predict to what extent changes in patient centered care factors could improve HIV care retention and viral suppression and thus reduce health disparities.
+We will accomplish these objectives with a cohort study of people enrolled in the Miami-Dade County Ryan White Program 2019–2021 and dynamic causal Bayesian networks.

 Women-centered HIV care practices that facilitate HIV care retention and viral suppression in the presence of adverse sociocultural factors.